justincasher/justincasher.github.io/machine learning/Catan_RL/Catan_RL.md

 title: Modeling Catan through self-play (2024)
 ---
 <br>
 **Abstract.** &nbsp; I taught a neural network how to play the board game Catan using reinforcement learning via self-play.
-When learning, I utilized both temporal-difference and Monte-Carlos search tree training methods, along with a residual neural network structure.
-This model achieves an intermediate level of play.
+When training, I utilized both temporal-difference and Monte-Carlos tree search methods, along with a residual neural network structure.
+This resulting model achieved an intermediate level of play.